thanhvanpham/Chest-CT-scans-prediction/README.md

-# CT Scan COVID-19 Classification Using Convolutional Neural Networks
+# 🧠 CT Scan COVID Classifier
+A Deep Learning Exploration in Medical Image Classification

 ## 1. Project Overview

-This project implements and evaluates multiple Convolutional Neural Network (CNN) architectures to classify chest CT scan images into two categories:
+This project develops a Convolutional Neural Network (CNN) model to classify chest CT scan images into two categories:

-- COVID-19 Positive
+- 🦠 COVID Positive
-- Non-COVID
+- 😌 Non-COVID

-The primary objective is to explore deep learning techniques for medical image classification, systematically compare different model architectures, and evaluate the impact of hyperparameters such as dropout rates and activation functions.
+The goal of this project was to build, experiment with, and evaluate multiple CNN architectures to better understand deep learning model behavior, regularization techniques, and performance trade-offs in medical image classification.

-This is a personal academic project developed to strengthen practical understanding of CNN design, regularization, and experimental evaluation.
+This is a personal learning project focused on strengthening practical knowledge in computer vision and neural network experimentation.

 ---